Skip to main content

 Shared with your team.
 Ideal for collaborative agents and flows where everyone uses the same account.

-Start with personal apps for most work.
-Use team apps only when your team needs to run agents and flows with shared accounts.
+Start with personal connectors for most work.
+Use team connectors only when your team needs to run agents and flows with shared accounts.

 Who can use?Only youAll team members